pulumi/pulumi-synced-folder/README.md

 ## Notes

-### Using the `managedObjects` setting
+### How `managedObjects` works

 By default, the component manages your files as individual Pulumi cloud resources.
 You can, however, opt out of this behavior by setting the component's `managedObjects` property to `false`.
 When you do this, the component assumes you've installed the associated CLI tool &mdash; [`aws`](https://aws.amazon.com/cli/), [`az`](https://docs.microsoft.com/en-us/cli/azure/), or [`gcloud`/`gsutil`](https://cloud.google.com/storage/docs/gsutil), depending on the cloud &mdash; and uses the [Command](https://www.pulumi.com/registry/packages/command/) provider to issue commands on that CLI tool directly.
 Files are one-way synchronized only (local-to-remote), and files that exist remotely but not locally are deleted.
 All files are deleted from remote storage on `pulumi destroy`.

-The component does not yet support switching seamlessly between `managedObjects: true` and `managedObjects: false`, however, so if you find after deploying a given folder with managed objects that you'd like to use unmanaged objects instead or vice-versa), we recommend creating a second bucket/storage container and removing the first.
+The component does not yet support switching seamlessly between `managedObjects: true` and `managedObjects: false`, however, so if you find after deploying a given folder with managed objects that you'd prefer to use unmanaged objects instead (or vice-versa), we recommend creating a second bucket/storage container and folder, then removing the first.
 For example:

 ```yaml
 # ...